Large elements and advanced beamformers for increased field of view in 2-D ultrasound matrix arrays

 \section{Introduction}

-Three- dimensional (3D) ultrasound is an emerging and attractive technique in the medical imaging community because it can provide full-volume views of a region of interest while being portable, safe, and capable of real-time imaging.
-Volume imaging with ultrasound has various medical applications in obstetrics, musculoskeletal, and cardiovascular imaging to name a few examples \cite{huang_review_2017}.
+Three- dimensional (3D) ultrasound is an attractive technique in the medical imaging community because it can provide full-volume views of a region of interest while being portable, safe, and capable of real-time imaging.
+Ultrasound volumetric imaging has been used in gall bladder volume estimation \cite{jouleh_comparison_2025}, active surveillance of thyroid cancer \cite{yan_inter-observer_2023}, breast tumor assessment \cite{shoma_ultrasound_2006}, and many other applications \cite{huang_review_2017,gilja_measurements_1999}.
 However, 3D ultrasound imaging usually requires a fully populated 2D matrix array.
 Such arrays have a prohibitively high number of array elements, e.g. 1024 elements in a 32x32 system.
 With an array pitch typically around one wavelength or less to prevent grating lobes during beam steering, the field of view (FOV) of such probes can be severely limited.
-Also, most ultrasound scanners are not equipped with enough input channels to receive data from such a high element count, so multiplexers are often used to switch between sections of the array on different transmit/receive events \cite{yu_design_2020}.
+Also, most ultrasound scanners are not equipped with enough input channels to receive data from such a high element count, so multiplexers have been used in research scanners to switch between sections of the array on different transmit/receive events \cite{yu_design_2020}.
 However, in this case, frame rates are limited by the need for multiple transmit/receive events to acquire all aperture data.
 With a 4x1 multiplexer, anywhere between 4 - 16 transmit events would be needed to acquire, for example, a single plane-wave angle \cite{chavignon_3d_2022}.